SU-CS442-22SP/framework-team5-temp/README.md

 A framework created to query tools from nokiacodesearch and a custom tool.
 Abstract classes and SOLID principles are used to make this framework.
 For nokiacodesearch files, please refer to https://github.com/nokia/codesearch.

+For the files necessary for the custom framework, please refer to https://github.com/hamelsmu/code_search/blob/master/notebooks/5%20-%20Build%20Search%20Index.ipynb.
+The loaded models can be found.